 In order to find out what the item is that needs to be swapped,

-You simply need to look to the left of the item that we would like to swap on your meal plan to see if it is labeled as a protein, carbohydrate or a fat.
+You simply need to look to the left of the item that we would like to swap on your meal plan to see if it is labeled as a protein, carbohydrate, or fat.

-For example, Let’s say that you really don’t like eggs.
+For example, let’s say that you really don’t like eggs.

-Now if you look at the breakfast items of the 1250 calorie meal plan, you will see 1 eggs and 3 egg whites.
+If you look at the breakfast items of the 1,250-calorie meal plan, you will see 1 egg and 3 egg whites.

-Since you really don’t like eggs, you would like to swap those out as quickly as possible for something else that you do like.
+As you really don’t like eggs, you would like to swap those out as quickly as possible for something else that you do like.

 If you look to the left of the eggs, you will see that the eggs have been labeled as a protein.